hafs-community/HAFS/doc/UsersGuide/source/Backgroundinfo/TechnicalOverview.rst

 ---------------------------

 **Dissemination Information:**
+Files were disseminated as follows:
-    - The ATCF files to NHC (and CPHC for Central Pacific Basin storms), and JTWC (for all global basins, including SH basins), GRIB files for NOMADS and GEMPAK files for MAG.
+    - ATCF files to NHC (and CPHC for Central Pacific Basin storms) and JTWC (for all global basins, including SH basins),
-    - The users are NHC, CPHC, JTWC, MAG and NOMADS
+    - GRIB files to NOMADS
+    - GEMPAK files to MAG
     - All the files in COM directory should be transferred from PROD WCOSS2 to DEV WCOSS2
     - None of the codes are proprietary and there is no restricted data